 Under those circumstances, one of the common mistakes you’d see when crocheting any BERNAT velvet yarn patterns is to see pulled strands of yarn.
 For this reason, crochet tighter than you will usually, check your work often, and practice with BERNAT velvet yarn on a swatch before starting a project.

 Furthermore, if you are looking for pastel colors, check also the line of BERNAT Baby Velvet yarns.
 As a matter of fact, that’s how I picked Velvet yarn in Misty Green from the clearance bin.

 Most importantly, you must pick the right crochet stitch for BERNAT Velvet Yarn.
-I must emphasize, the textured waffle stitch works great for this velvet yarn blanket.
+I must emphasize, that the textured waffle stitch works great for this velvet yarn blanket.

 Some of the great features of WAFFLE CROCHET stitch: